 Lecturer in International Relations

-Martin’s doctoral research examined international drug control responses to the challenges posed by illegal drug markets on the darknet.
+Martin’s research examines international drug control responses to the challenges posed by illegal drug markets on the 'darknet'.
 His research is located in International Relations theory, specifically on the lifecycles of international prohibition regimes and intersects with considerations of global governance, international regimes (formation, performance, and survival) and international institutions.
 Thematically, Martin is interested in drug policy, transnational security and enforcement, crypto-currencies, cyber security, and internet anonymity.

 Alongside teaching at Cardiff, Martin is also Crypto-Drug Market research lead at the Global Drug Policy Observatory.
 In this capacity, he engages with civil society groups, and has presented research to the UK Home Office, and to the Commission on Narcotic Drugs at the United Nations Office on Drugs and Crime.

 Alongside lecturing at Cardiff, Martin is also Research Associate at the Global Drug Policy Observatory, leading on the observatory’s Crypto-Drug Market research project.
 Prior to appointment at Cardiff, he worked for Swansea University teaching on a number of International Relations and History modules.
 Martin successfully defended his PhD thesis in January 2020.